Astera-Finance/astera/scripts/README.md

         "rehypothecation": [
             {
                 "claimingThreshold": 1e8,
-                "configure": false, // determine whether treasury needs to be changed for this asset "drift": 200,
+                "configure": false, // determine whether rehypothecation needs to be changed for this asset "drift": 200,
                 "farmingPct": 2000,
                 "profitHandler": "0x2f2a2543B76A4166549F7aaB2e75Bef0aefC5AAf",